Altinn/app-frontend-react/src/altinn-app-frontend/src/features/form/layout/expressions/shared-tests/README.md

 ## Shared tests for layout expressions

-These tests are defined in platform-independent JSON files (the format of which is described in the `TestDescription` type in `index.test.ts`).
+These tests are defined in platform-independent JSON files.
 The goal of these tests is to provide a cross-platform test suite which runs the same tests on both the frontend and backend implementations of layout expressions.